ShariqNaeem/shariq-selenium-java/README.md

 - A suitable Integrated Development Environment (IDE) such as IntelliJ IDEA.
 - Also you need to set the ALLURE path in the environment variable.

-## Getting Started
+### Getting Started

 To get started with the project, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies and tools mentioned in the Prerequisites section.
 3. Open the project in your preferred Java IDE.

+### Running Tests

-4. Goto the TestRunner.java file.
+-  Goto the TestRunner.java file.
 Right click on the file and select the 'Run `TestRunner`' option.

+### Reporting

-5. After running the test cases, you will getting the 'allure-results' directory
+-  After running the test cases, you will getting the 'allure-results' directory
-6. Now you have to run the following command for the allure reoprting:
+-  Now you have to run the following command for the allure reoprting:
   ```allure serve allure-results```

 For detailed instructions on running tests and generating reports, please refer to the relevant sections below.